allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 The module can produces a variety of plots such as total integrated charge plots as well as histograms on the step length and observed potential differences.
 Furthermore, the module can generate a 3D line plot of the path of all separately propagated charge carrier sets from their point of deposition to the end of their drift, with nearby paths having different colors.
 In this coloring scheme, electrons are marked in blue colors, while holes are presented in different shades of orange.
 In addition, a 3D GIF animation for the drift of all individual sets of charges (with the size of the point proportional to the number of charges in the set) can be produced.
 Finally, the module produces 2D contour animations in all the planes normal to the X, Y and Z axis, showing the concentration flow in the sensor.
-It should be noted that generating the animations is very time-consuming and should be switched off even when investigating drift behavior.
+It should be noted that generating the animations is time-consuming and should be switched off even when investigating drift behavior.

 ## Parameters
 * `temperature`: Temperature of the sensitive device, used to estimate the diffusion constant and therefore the strength of the diffusion.
 Defaults to room temperature (293.15K).